 The Unique Desert Environment of Namibia

 The African continent has long had formidable geographical obstacles.
-However, Namibia is more unique than the rest of the continent.
+However, Namibia geography is more unique than the rest of the continent.
 The disparity arises from the weather inversions created by the ice cold Belguela current that flows northward up the coastline.

 This desert environment has existed for over 20 million years making it the oldest desert in the world.
 The Benguela phenomenon creates fantastic self tour safari opportunities such as the Cape Cross Seal Reserve, Sossusvlei, the giant coastal sand dunes and unique desert wildlife.